DirkFischer19777/MoviWebApp/README.md

-# 🎬 MoviWebApp
+# 🎬 MovieWebApp

-MoviWebApp is a simple Flask web application that lets users manage their favorite movies.
+MovieWebApp is a simple Flask web application that lets users manage their favorite movies.
 Movie data (title, year, director, and poster) is automatically fetched from the **OMDb API**.

 ---